elementor/elementor-developers-docs/src/hooks/render-frontend-elements.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor has a hook that allows developers to add code before/after the element in the Frontend and in the Editor.
-It applied on the final HTML of the element.
-Either a single element or all the elements.
-Developers can change the HTML output before Elementor display it to the user.
+Elementor has a hook that lets developers add code before or after elements in the frontend and in the editor.
+This hook can be applied to either either a single element or all the elements on a page and is applied to the final HTML output of the element(s).
+Developers can use this hook to change the HTML output before Elementor displays it to the end-user.

 ## Hook Details

-* **Hook Type:** Action Hooks
+* **Hook Type:** Action Hook
 * **Hook Name:**
   * `elementor/frontend/before_render`
   * `elementor/frontend/after_render`
   * `elementor/frontend/{$element_type}/before_render`
   * `elementor/frontend/{$element_type}/after_render`
 * **Notes:** The dynamic portion of the hook name, `$element_type`, refers to `element type`.
-* **Affects On:** Frontend
+* **Affects:** Frontend

 ## Hook Arguments